 - Wrap the banneton in plastic wrap and refrigerate it overnight for 12-18 hours.

-- In the morning, place a Dutch oven in the oven and preheat it 550° F or the highest temperature possible.
+- In the morning, place a Dutch oven in the oven and preheat it 500° F.

 - Just before you plan to bake the bread, take the banneton out of the refrigerator and remove the plastic wrap.
 Place a piece of parchment paper over the banneton, and place a cutting board on top of the parchment paper.
 Flip it over and lift up the banneton.
 (If the bread is sticking to the banneton, gently try to release it.)

 - Score the bread as desired.
 Remove the Dutch oven from the oven, uncover it, and carefully slide the parchment into the hot Dutch oven.
-Spray water all over the bread and cover the Dutch oven immediately or toss in a few ice cubes on the bottome of the Dutch oven before you cover it.
-Place in oven and reduce temperature to 470° F. Bake 20 minutes.
-Remove Dutch oven lid.
-Bake an additional 10-15 minutes.
+Spray water all over the bread or add 3 ice cubes and immediately cover the Dutch oven.
+Bake 25 minutes.
+Remove Dutch oven lid and reduce temperature to 450° F. Bake an additional 10-15 minutes.
 Allow the bread to cool to room temperature before slicing.

 - Serve the bread with a nice salted butter, cheese or jam.
 It's wonderful any time of day, but is truly lovely for breakfast or brunch.